 Supply Fee: one time up-front fee, for year-long books and materials - bought by teacher Supplies to be brought to EVERY class: whichever book we are studying; a thin RING BINDER, containing well organized class material, paper, pencil and dividers; and diligent enthusiasm!
-As of: 1/30/2025 Page 54 of 193 Literature, American HS - TTH - Cantu Class #: 430 Donna Cantu 8, 9, 10, 11, 12 Teacher: Grades: TTH 1:30 - 2:29 Class Schedule: Class Time:
+As of: 5/6/2025 Page 51 of 188 Literature, American HS - TTH - Long Class #: 430 Alynda Long 8, 9, 10, 11, 12 Teacher: Grades: TTH 1:30 - 2:29 Class Schedule: Class Time:

 Fee(s): Tuition Supply Fee

 \$75.00 \$35.00

 Description:

 This course in American Literature will offer a wide variety of genres that cover the best of American writers.
 Novels, historical fiction, poetry, and award winning authors will help the student gain an overview of the life and times of America.
 The students will engage with our culture and learn how to communicate God's love with those who hold different worldviews.
 Writing literary essays will strengthen the student through critical thinking and deeper analysis.
 In addition to the essays, there will be group discussions, group projects, creative projects and in-depth analysis of the themes to enhance understanding of this literature.
 Students will also be composing a poetry notebook to better understand the form and function of poetry.
 This class is recommended for the high school student.
 The novels we will be studying:

-1. The Narrative of the Life of Frederick Douglass- Frederick Douglass
+The Narrative of the Life of Frederick Douglass- Frederick Douglass

 2. The Scarlet Letter- Nathaniel Hawthorne

 3. The Great Gatsby- F. Scott Fitzgerald

 4. The Glass Menagerie- Tennessee Williams

 5. The Pearl- John Steinbeck

 6. Fahrenheit 451- Ray Bradbury

 7. To Kill a Mockingbird- Harper Lee

 8. Unbroken- Laura Hillenbrand

-This class is also available as an online option.

-Homework: 3-4 hours per week Supplies:
+Homework: 3-4 hours per week

+Supplies: